 Lunch is arranged at a local Uyghur's house for you to taste the authentic and traditional Uyghur food including nang bread, hand-stretched noodles, and pilau...etc.

 In the afternoon, you will wander around the Grand Bazaar in Kashgar, which is well known in Central Asia for its colorful and lively market.
 As a Uyghur saying goes that you can buy everything except for your parents.
 There are more people in the afternoon, because the farmers will drive to here from different area in the morning and buy things in the afternoon at the market.
 Actually the bazaar opens every day, and more people on Sunday.
 The animal bazaar is relocated near Kashgar Airport and opens only on Sundays.
-So if it is Sunday, you will also visit the Animal Bazaar as well.
+If it is Sunday, you will also visit the Animal Bazaar.

 When your tour is finished, you will be transferred back to Kashgar airport to catch flight to Urumqi.
 Upon arrival, transferred to hotel.